-Dining Room and the jubilee celebration was a fitting occasion to officially mark it's opening.
-What a joy to be able to seat thirty-six comfortably, with ample space to serve the six-course banquet.
-The staff were fantastic, leading up to the day with the making and decorating of the three-tiered jubilee cake, the disturbance for the less abled the celebration moved into cake cutting, toasts, speeches, music, dance and songs, not to mention shared memories.
+Sr. Columba has first cut of the cake How lucky are some ninety year olds! tasteful decoration of the tables around a fresh sunflower, individual gift bags and a mouth-watering six-course menu.
+With little or no disturbance for the less abled the celebration moved into cake cutting, toasts, speeches, music, dance and songs, not to mention shared memories.
 One of the latter and a quite recent memory was post that Columba Donnelly shared.
 It was a congratulations card for the special day from none other than Daniel O'Donnell, the well-known Irish folk singer!
 How lucky are some inety year olds!